ashotmsryan/boot2root/writeup2.en.md

 **BACKDOOR**

-Do not scared, everything is done for educational purposes)
+Do not be scared, everything is done for educational purposes)

 <img src="img/photo_5435923932709510476_y.jpg">